VietNguyen1011/vibe-app/README.md

 - **Identity from the session, not the request body (Option D).** When SSO was added, the easy path was to keep trusting `ownerEmail` from the form.
 I overrode that so owner = authenticated user and gated admin actions by role.

 - **`# PRODUCTION:` comments on AWS stubs (Option C).** The first version raised `NotImplementedError`.
 I asked for inline comments showing the exact boto3 call that would replace each stub, so the code teaches the production path rather than just marking it absent.

-### Cursor

-Used for a focused frontend session — the Claude Design visual system (typography, tokens, theming), high-contrast mode, and accessibility attributes.
-Cursor's inline diff view is faster than Claude Code for CSS iteration where the feedback loop is "look at it in the browser."

-**Where I overrode it:** Cursor suggested extracting every color into a CSS variable.
-I kept derived values (e.g., `color-mix()` on a token) inline rather than naming every intermediate — naming things that don't have stable identity adds noise, not clarity.